Daily

 NON-PUBLIC 36, PUBLIC 15

-Jeff Simmins (Judge), whose highest output during the season
+Jeff Simmins (Judge), whose highest output during the season had been 50

 yards, rushed nine times for 56 yards and two TDs.
 Frank Wycheck (Ryan) added